vernvern/thtr/README.md

     ```
     It will catch a word unsystematic from ./data/pending.json.

-    then run `vim ./data/notes/random_word.md` and I must find and save some thing related to this word!!
+    then run  and I must find and save some thing related to this word!!

     Without any reason!!!